opral/monorepo/documentation/concepts/project.md

 # {% $frontmatter.title %}

-An inlang project is a file that is named `project.inlang.json`.
+An inlang project is defined by file that is named `project.inlang.json`.
 It contains the configuration for a project and is the entrypoint for all applications, plugins, and tools in the inlang ecosystem.

 Visit the [getting started](/documentation/getting-started) page to learn how to create a new project.